An Active Learning Framework for Efficient Robust Policy Search: Introduction

 \section{Introduction}

+Recent advances in Deep Reinforcement Learning (DRL) algorithms have achieved remarkable performance on continuous control tasks \cite{trpo,ddpg,ppo,acer}.
+Traditionally, these algorithms are used to learn policies to perform a given task in simulation.
+However, it has been found that policies learned in simulation often do not perform well in, or transfer to, a real-world system that the simulation models \cite{epopt,bayessim}.
+Indeed, the prospect of being able to deploy policies learned in simulation on real-world systems such as physical robots is one of the major drivers for research in Reinforcement Learning.

-Recent advances in Deep Reinforcement Learning (DRL) algorithms have achieved remarkable performance on continuous control tasks (\cite{trpo,ddpg,ppo,acer}).
-These model-free algorithms, however, require an abundance of data, severely restricting their utility on non-simulated domains.
-Thus, when it comes to ``real'' domains such as physical robots, model-based approaches such as (\cite{gps,pilco}) have been favored for their significantly better sample complexity.
-One class of model based approaches that has gained traction is to learn from multiple simulated domains that approximate the real ``target'' domain.
-These usually correspond to an ensemble of models with various parameters such as the mass of a part of a robot or the coefficient of friction between the robot's foot and the ground.
-The problem of \emph{robust policy search} is to learn policies that perform well across this ensemble.
+One class of approaches towards this goal that has gained traction is to learn from multiple simulated domains that approximate the real ``target'' domain\cite{epopt, dynrand, bayessim, sysid, bayessysid}.
+These usually correspond to an ensemble of environment models with various parameters such as the mass of a part of a robot or the coefficient of friction between the robot's foot and the ground.
+Given such an ensemble, the problem of \emph{robust policy search} is to learn policies that perform well across this ensemble.

-One prominent class of approaches toward this goal involves sampling model parameters from the ensemble and collecting batches of trajectories at these parameters (\cite{ensemble-avg-wang,epopt,sysid}).
+One prominent group of approaches in this class involves sampling model parameters from the ensemble and collecting batches of trajectories simulated using these parameters \cite{ensemble-avg-wang,epopt,sysid}, which are then used for training a policy, typically by a model-free RL algorithm.
 These approaches differ mainly in the way in which they choose subsets of these trajectories to focus on for policy learning.
-Although robust policy search is inevitably a harder learning problem than standard policy search, amount of data collected by these methods is still quite large, up to almost 2 orders of magnitude more than is usually required by the usual policy optimization algorithms, regardless of the method used to choose a subset of these trajectories for learning (and thus possibly discarding a large portion of the data).
+Although robust policy search is inevitably a harder learning problem than standard policy search, the amount of data collected by these methods is still quite large, up to almost 2 orders of magnitude more than is typically required by the usual policy optimization algorithms, regardless of the method used to choose a subset of these trajectories for learning.
+Therefore, although these approaches are shown to be effective for learning robust policies, and offer other advantages such as reduced modeling burden, the requirement for an abundance of data makes them computationally expensive.